-The same principle applies in business.
-A content creator’s long-term goals shouldn’t be a deciding factor in what you decide to do with their business.
+The same principle applies in business: a content creator’s long-term goals shouldn’t be a deciding factor in what they decide to do with their business in the short-term.

-Remember that Amazon once sold exclusively books, and Netflix began as a mail order dvd rental service.
+Remember that Amazon once sold exclusively books, and Netflix began as a dvd rental service.

 Start off perfecting your solid business idea, by doing what you can do well NOW.
 Your business will evolve over time as you receive feedback from your customers.
 Once you start to build brand recognition and grow an audience, you can pivot later.

 Thinking long-term at this point will only lead to paralysis-by-analysis.
 Decide specific and motivational short-term goals.

 Then work backwards.

 2. Make a Plan To Achieve Your Goals